Avalanche Charity & Community Work.

 We have also sponsored a Kerry athlete who will be hoping to represent Ireland in rowing at the Olympic Games in Rio 2016, you can check out Monika's site!
 Get in touch with her if you are interested in helping out!
 We campaigned vigorously for a Yes vote in the Irish referendum on May 22nd.
 At Avalanche we believe in it wholeheartedly and we are ecstatic that everyone got out and voted yes on the big day!
 Most recently I decided to give back to our local GAA club, Ballyduff by sponsoring U14 jerseys for the Feile Na Gael.
 Just over 10 years ago I had the great honour of captaining Ballyduff to the Hurling Feile Na Gael.

 I am delighted to have gotten involved again by sponsoring new jerseys.
 Avalanche are proud to support our great club and look forward to doing so in the future.
 We also contribute to as many local charities as possible and support all our local events with sponsorship in any manner possible.
-The majority of the time we take out ads in programmes/brochures such as the one below, we like to make a big impression on people and put a lot of effort into our advertisements.
+The majority of the time we take out ads in programmes/brochures, we like to make a big impression on people and put a lot of effort into our advertisements.
 We hope they will inspire some people and they give us an opportunity to let loose design wise!

 We recently helped a friend out, Miriam O' Sullivan has launched Onei which is a communication app that focuses on children with Autism Spectrum Disorders (ASD).
 The aim is to provide these children with a functional form of communication that is designed to be more effective than traditional methods.
 We designed a logo and sponsored an iPad for the app and we encourage people to help the little humans in any way that they can!